-The Working with Children Act and Working with Children Regulations require that, subject to the exemptions referred to below, persons who are employed in regulated employment, or who carry on regulated businesses must possess a Working With Children Clearance (a Blue Card).
+The Working with Children Act and Working with Children Regulations require that, subject to the exemptions referred to below, persons who are employed in regulated employed in regulated businesses must possess a Working With Children Clearance (a Blue Card).

 People require a Blue Card when their usual function at or their employment by the Centre (including as a Volunteer or Contractor) includes, or is likely to include, providing services directed mainly towards, or conducting activities that mainly involve, children.